expressjs/discussions/docs/adr/lts-strategy.md

 **CURRENT**

-- New majors will go through a short period hardening to ensure stability, security, and ecosystem libraries/resources compatibility.
+- New majors will go through a short period of hardening to ensure stability, security, and ecosystem libraries/resources compatibility.
 - We will strive to ensure no breaking changes are included, but reserve the right to make security or high priority fixes of breaking nature within this period.